Governor of Tunceli: Term limits

-The Governor is not limited by any term limits and does not serve for a set length of time.
+Any term limits do not limit the Governor and do not serve for a set length of time.
 Instead, the Governor serves at the pleasure of the Government, which can appoint or reposition the Governor whenever it sees fit.
 Such decisions are again made by the cabinet of Turkey.
 The Governor of Tunceli, as a civil servant, may not have any close connections or prior experience in Tunceli Province.
 It is not unusual for Governors to alternate between several different Provinces during their bureaucratic career.

 Functions

 The Governor of Tunceli has both bureaucratic functions and influence over local government.
 The main role of the Governor is to oversee the implementation of decisions by government ministries, constitutional requirements and legislation passed by Grand National Assembly within the provincial borders.
-The Governor also has the power to reassign, remove or appoint officials a certain number of public offices and has the right to alter the role of certain public institutions if they see fit.
-Governors are also the most senior public official within the Province, meaning that they preside over any public ceremonies or provincial celebrations being held due to a national holiday.
-As the commander of the provincial police and Gendarmerie forces, the Governor can also take decisions designed to limit civil disobedience and preserve public order.
-Although mayors of municipalities and councillors are elected during local elections, the Governor has the right to re-organise or to inspect the proceedings of local government despite being an unelected position.
+The Governor also has the power to reassign, remove or appoint officials to a certain number of public offices and has the right to alter the role of certain public institutions if they see fit.
+Governors are also the most senior public officials within the Province, meaning they preside over any public ceremonies or provincial celebrations being held due to a national holiday.
+As the commander of the provincial police and Gendarmerie forces, the Governor can also make decisions designed to limit civil disobedience and preserve public order.
+Although mayors of municipalities and councilors are elected during local elections, the Governor has the right to re-organise or to inspect the proceedings of local government despite being in an unelected position.